 Gasoline or other flammable liquids must never be used to start the fire or "Freshen Up" the fire.
 Do not store or use gasoline or other flammable liquids in the vicinity of this appliance.
-Do not burn garbage or flammable fluids such as gasoline, naphtha or engine oil.

 This appliance is designed and approved for the burning of cord wood only.
 Do not attempt to burn any other type of fuel other than cord wood in this appliance, it will void all warranties and safety listings.